 The QUEST Archaeological Program maintains laboratories to analyze archeological materials (artifacts, faunal remains and sediments) collected in the course of fieldwork (primarily excavations).
 Equipment for analyzing sediments includes special ovens and related laboratory tools.
 In addition, the lab houses extensive comparative collections used for research and teaching.
-The lab computers also have some GIS capabilities and tools for quantitative analyses.
+Archaeological collections, including the Tony Baker Paleoindian Collection, are available for study by qualified researchers.